Approximately low-rank recovery from noisy and local measurements by convex program: Introduction

 Besides the aforementioned related work on decentralized sketching and matrix completion, there has been discussions on related problems in the literature.
-Multilinear regression \cite{negahban2011estimation} and sketching low-rank covariance \cite{anaraki2014memory,azizyan2018extreme} share similar structure to decentralized sketching.
-However, the problem settings and objectives are different from decentralized sketching in various perspectives and the results are not directly comparable. \citet{kliesch2016improving} considered a set of novel ideas on related regularization problem.
+Multilinear regression \citep{negahban2011estimation} and sketching low-rank covariance \citep{anaraki2014memory,azizyan2018extreme} share similar structure to decentralized sketching.
+However, the problem settings and objectives are different from decentralized sketching in various perspectives and the results are not directly comparable. \citet{kliesch2016improving} considered a set of novel ideas on a related regularization problem.
 They extended the nuclear norm to square and diamond norms.
 The former improved the stability of inverse problem by optimizing the descent cone of the regularizer and the latter enabled regularization applies to a more general objects in operator spaces, which was inspired from key applications in quantum tomography.

+Another related work \citep{bruer2017recovering} studied the use of various tensor norms as a regularizer for denoising low-rank matrices.
+He considered various products of norms on the left and right factors of a low-rank matrix, which are chosen according to the underlying structure of the factors.
+Nonconvex optimization algorithms were proposed for denoising with these regularizers.
+It has been shown that a suitably chosen tensor norm empirically outperforms the other norms.
+This study is different from our approach since our choice of tensor norms is based on the inherent structure in the measurement process.

-The rest of this paper is organized as follows: Preliminaries on tensor product and tensor norms are provided in Section~\ref{sec:prelim}, followed by the analysis of tensor norms on selected pairs of Banach spaces in Section~\ref{sec:rankineq}.
+The rest of this paper is organized as follows: Preliminaries on tensor products and tensor norms are provided in Section~\ref{sec:prelim}.
+The choice of tensor norms for matrix completion and descentralized sketching is discussed in the language of tensor products in Section~\ref{sec:estimators}.
+This is followed by the analysis of tensor norms on selected pairs of Banach spaces in Section~\ref{sec:rankineq}.
 We present the covering number analysis of tensor products in Section~\ref{sec:ent_est}.
 Then we apply these results to get an error bound in Section~\ref{sec:err_bnd}.
 A matching information-theoretic lower bound is derived in Section~\ref{sec:minimax}.
 We conclude the paper with discussions and future directions.